 I didn’t sample the Kings Afternoon Tea, but I did spot a tea being carried in for some guests in the Bar and it looked special!
 Afternoon tea at Kings is very popular, with locals, walkers and guests staying at the Hotel.
 The old tradition of afternoon tea is still well and truly in fashion at Kings.

 The Hotel serves a variety of cream teas, full afternoon teas or for a touch of luxury, sparkling afternoon teas with a glass of champagne.
 The Hotel will cater for all dietary requirements: gluten free, vegetarian, vegan.

-The Kings Hotel, is also the ideal location for a short Christmas break.
+The Kings Hotel, is also the ideal location for a short break.
 The Hotel is set in relaxing surroundings right in the centre of the town.
 In a short walk you can explore one of the most beautiful villages in the Cotswolds.
-A two or three-night Christmas getaway includes afternoon tea on arrival, Christmas Day lunch, dinner each evening and breakfast each morning in the beautiful Gloucestershire countryside.
+A two or three-night getaway could include afternoon tea on arrival, dinner in the evening and breakfast each morning in the beautiful Gloucestershire countryside.

 If you want a comfortable stay in relaxed surroundings with great food, check out this wonderful, friendly Hotel.
 I cannot recommend this hotel highly enough.
 The staff I met were all very professional and friendly.
 The Kings is a Cotswold Hotel full of character and charm but with all modern conveniences, situated in the very heart of Chipping Campden.

 - The Kings Hotel is part of the Eden Hotels group which in 2014 -15 were awarded ‘Small Hotel Group of the Year’ at the AA Hospitality Awards.